Lucie Bigelow Rosen: Life

 By 1930 Lucie was part of a ten-person theremin ensemble rehearsing for their debut at the Carnegie Hall with Leon Theremin.
 Sometime afterward, the Rosens offered Theremin the use of their 37 West Fifty-fourth Street townhouse at low rent.
-By 1938 Leon Theremin needed money to return to Russia and, according to the Rosen's daughter Anne Stern, Walter offered him ten thousand dollars to create a new machine for Lucie together with all technical papers and rights to produce more for personal use only.
+By 1938 Leon Theremin needed money to return to Russia and, according to the Rosen's daughter Anne Bigelow Stern, Walter offered him ten thousand dollars to create a new machine for Lucie together with all technical papers and rights to produce more for personal use only.

-After Walter died in 1951, Lucie expanded the musical performances they had both started in 1940 into the Caramoor festival.
+After Walter died in 1951, Lucie expanded the series of musical performances the couple hosted at Caramoor under the auspices of The Westchester Friends of Music and The Walter and Lucie Rosen Foundation into the Caramoor festival.
 She died in New York City in 1968.